Chatroulette: Inappropriate content

 Within a year of the site's launch, Chatroulette received criticism, particularly with respect to the offensive, obscene, or pornographic material that some users of this site were exhibiting.
 Television personality Keith Ablow advised, "Parents should keep all their children off the site because it's much too dangerous for children.
 It's a predator's paradise.
 This is one of the worst faces of the Internet that I've seen.
 It's disconnecting human relationships rather than connecting them."
+(Ablow's license to practice medicine in Massachusetts was suspended in 2019, with the Massachusetts Board of Registration in Medicine alleging he had "engaged in sexual activity and boundary violations with multiple patients", among other misbehaviors.)
 Emie Allen, president of the National Center for Missing and Exploited Children, told CBS' The Early Show that the site was the "last place parents want their kids to be.
 This is a huge red flag; this is extreme social networking.
 This is a place kids are going to gravitate to."

 Ternovskiy told the New York Times that "Everyone finds his own way of using the site.
 Some think it is a game, others think it is a whole unknown world, others think it is a dating service.
 I think it's cool that such a concept can be useful for so many people.
 Although some people are using the site in not very nice ways -- I am really against it."
-Early users of the site would frequently encounter users who were naked or masturbating in front of the camera.
-According to certain reports and a firsthand test, the majority of the site's users are male and overwhelmingly young, and people in their 30s are usually mocked on the site for being too "old".
-Some users dress in costumes to entertain the viewer the site pairs them with, while others play music or host dance parties.
+CNN reported in 2010 that users of the site would frequently be connected with people who were naked or masturbating in front of the camera.
+They also claimed the majority of the site's users were male and overwhelmingly young, and people in their 30s would be mocked on the site for their age.
+The CNN reporter also encountered users dressed in costumes, playing music, or hosting dance parties.
 In 2011, artists Eva and Franco Mattes presented random Chatroulette users with a staged view of a man who had apparently hanged himself, and recorded the reactions.

 According to a survey carried out by RJMetrics, about one in eight of feeds from Chatroulette involved "R-rated" content.
 Parody shows such as The Daily Show and South Park have lampooned this aspect of the service, and nudity has become an established part of the site's notoriety.
 A complicated legal environment surrounds Chatroulette with respect to the sexual activities that occur frequently on the site.
 These activities may be illegal, but who is liable for such content is uncertain due to the level of anonymity of the users.